coderefinery/coderefinery.org/repository.md

 ### Can my collaborators outside the Nordics use this service?

 Yes, your collaborators can join your projects but cannot create new projects.
-Ask them to register and then as an existing user please contact `radovan.bast@uit.no` listing the user names of your collaborator(s) to enable them on the system.
+Ask them to register and then you can add them to your projects or groups as collaborators.

 ### How about federated access such as Feide or HAKA or Edugain or Kalmar2?

 We are working on it - currently you need a specific user account for this